 Find an old domain

 Domain Tools have an excellent (and free) advanced search for domains at auction.
-You can search by DMOZ and Yahoo Directory entries, and I must say, it’s pretty surprising to see just how many domains expire that have listings in authoritative directories that have been forgotten.
+You can search by Yahoo Directory entries, and I must say, it’s pretty surprising to see just how many domains expire that have listings in authoritative directories that have been forgotten.
 Look how old some of those domains are.
 Tradesignals.com anyone?
 Anybody?!

 For my example domain purchase, I found (and eventually bought) Baronweb.com.
 It’s in the Yahoo Directory – first registered in 2001 and will do nicely for our example.
 Interestingly, the domains are usually still in the Yahoo directory but I didn’t find any in DMOZ.
 Not that I looked all that long.
 105 Nasty old links in Yahoo Site Explorer too.